unkokaeru/journey-planner/CONTRIBUTING.md

 # Contributing to Blankslate

-We welcome contributions from the community and are pleased that you are interested in helping to improve journey_planner.
+We welcome contributions from the community and are pleased that you are interested in helping to improve journey-planner.
 This document will guide you through the contribution process.

 ## Code of Conduct